-To: CG ()AREA (-57/55) Thru: CCGD(d) Reply to Title/Name of Contact Attn of: Contact Phone
+To: CG (Name of Area)AREA (-57/55) Thru: CCGD(Name of District)(d[XX])

-Subj: REQUEST FOR AREA MARITIME SECURITY (AMSTEP) EXERCISE CREDIT
+Subj: REQUEST FOR AREA MARITIME SECURITY TRAINING AND EXERCISE

-Ref: (a) Enclosure (4) to NVIC 9-02, Change 4
+PROGRAM (AMSTEP) EXERCISE CREDIT

-1. The (Name of AMSC) Area Maritime Security Committee requests AMSTEP exercise credit for the period of (dates).
-The (Name of AMSP) AMSP was implemented in response to (List type of actual threat or event, or name of exercise conducted with other government agencies).
+Ref: (a) Enclosure (4) to Guidelines for the Area Maritime Security Committees and Area

-2. Appropriate members of the (Name of AMSC) AMSC were involved in response to this (event/exercise) and they determined that it has met the objectives and minimum standards for assessing the AMSP as outlined in reference (a).
-An evaluation of the effectiveness of the plan strategies actually implemented was conducted by (List person/entity that conducted the evaluation).
-It was determined that the strategies listed in the AMSP (satisfactorily/unsatisfactorily) addressed the issues which occurred.
-These lessons learned are included in this request and after action report.
+Maritime Security Plans Required for U.S. Ports, Navigation and Vessel Inspection

-3. This (event/exercise) (Provide a description of the event/exercise).
-The following objectives were met: (List Objectives).
-Sections (List Sections) of the AMSP were used.
+Circular (NVIC) 9-02 (Series), COMDTPUB P16700.4

-4. The following lessons learned were gathered during the evaluation of this (event/exercise): (List Lessons Learned).
-The (Name of AMSC) AMSC conducted an analysis of the response compared to activities outlined in the AMSP.
-They concluded that (Provide analysis).
+- 1. The [NAME OF AMSC] Area Maritime Security Committee requests AMSTEP exercise credit for the period of [DATES].
+The [NAME OF AMSP] AMSP was implemented in response to [LIST TYPE OF ACTUAL THREAT OR EVENT, implementation of enhanced security measures, implementation of AMSP MARSEC Level 1 plan elements OR NAME OF EXERCISE CONDUCTED WITH OTHER GOVERNMENT AGENCIES]. - 2.
+Appropriate members of the [NAME OF AMSC] AMSC were involved in response to this [EVENT/EXERCISE] and they determined that it has met the objectives and minimum standards for assessing the AMSP as outlined in reference (a).
+An evaluation of the effectiveness of the plan strategies actually implemented was conducted by [LIST PERSON/ENTITY THAT CONDUCTED THE EVALUATION].
+It was determined that the strategies listed in the AMSP [SATISFACTORILY/UNSATISFACTORILY] addressed the issues, which occurred.
+These lessons learned are included in this request and after action report [attached]. - 3.
+This [EVENT/EXERCISE] [PROVIDE A DESCRIPTION OF THE EVENT/EXERCISE].
+The following objectives were met: [LIST OBJECTIVES].
+Sections [LIST SECTIONS] of the AMSP were used. - 4.
+The following lessons learned were gathered during the evaluation of this [EVENT/EXERCISE]: [LIST LESSONS LEARNED].
+The [NAME OF AMSC] AMSC conducted an analysis of the response compared to activities outlined in the AMSP.
+They concluded that [PROVIDE ANALYSIS]. - 5.
+Sector/MSU [UNIT NAME] has entered an After Action Report (AAR) and lessons learned into the Coast Guard's Contingency Preparedness System (CPS) [include AAR and Remedial

-5. Sector/MSU (Unit Name) has entered an After Action Report and lessons learned into the Coast Guard's Contingency Preparedness System (CPS).
-It was determined that Sections (List Sections) of the AMSP would require improvements.
+Action Issues as enclosures to this memo].
+It was determined that Sections [LIST SECTIONS] of the AMSP would require improvements.

-6. Pertinent updates to the AMSP, including best practices, shall be completed within 90 days following receipt of credit approval by Commander, (Atlantic/Pacific) Area.
-(Title/Name of Person) is responsible for updating the AMSP.
+6. Pertinent updates to the AMSP, including best practices, shall be completed within 90 days following receipt of credit approval by Commander, [ATLANTIC/PACIFIC] Area.
+[TITLE/NAME OF PERSON] is responsible for updating the AMSP.